 - Others: for corporate bank accounts, documents referring to the company’s registration with the Companies Register.

-Can I open a bank account online in NZ?
+Can I open a bank account online in NZ in 2024?

 Yes.
 Most banks allow their customers to fill in the application to open the bank account online, however, the process is usually streamlined in case of existing clients, as opposed to new ones.
 While the latter can still commence the process online, they can be subject to an in-person verification that takes place in one of the chosen bank’s branches.